waku-org/specs/standards/application/messaging-api.md

 The `Send API` is responsible for broadcasting messages across the network using the configured protocol.
 The node SHOULD select the appropriate protocol based on its configuration and the protocols that are mounted:
 - If the initial configuration specifies mode: "edge", then [LIGHTPUSH](../standards/core/lightpush.md) MUST be used to send messages.
-- If the initial configuration specifies mode: "service", then [RELAY](https://github.com/vacp2p/rfc-index/blob/0277fd0c4dbd907dfb2f0c28b6cde94a335e1fae/waku/standards/core/11/relay.md) MUST be used to send messages.
+- If the initial configuration specifies mode: "relay", then [RELAY](https://github.com/vacp2p/rfc-index/blob/0277fd0c4dbd907dfb2f0c28b6cde94a335e1fae/waku/standards/core/11/relay.md) MUST be used to send messages.

 The `Send API` is also responsible for ensuring message delivery and MUST attempt retries as described in the `Retry` section.